mostafa1354/intern_focusbear/Working in an agile team/Kanban-Workflow.md

-# Kanban Board – Research, Reflection, and Task
+# Agile Workflows & Kanban – Reflection

 ## 🔍 Research & Learn

-### How does a Kanban board work, and how does it help manage workflow?
+**How does a Kanban board work, and how does it help manage workflow?**

-A Kanban board is a visual tool used to manage workflow by showing tasks as cards that move through different stages (columns).
-It helps teams see what’s being worked on, what’s coming up, and what’s completed.
-The visual format makes it easy to track progress, identify bottlenecks, and maintain a steady flow of work.
+A Kanban board provides a visual representation of the team’s workflow, allowing everyone to track progress and identify bottlenecks quickly.
+At Focus Bear, the board is organised into multiple columns representing different stages of work — from initial planning to completion.
+Each task is a card containing a short description, tags, and sometimes linked issues or pull requests.

-### What do the different columns on a Kanban board represent?
+**What do the different columns on a Kanban board represent?**

-Common columns include:
+From the Focus Bear Mobile team board:

-- **Backlog** – Ideas, requests, or tasks that are planned but not yet started.
+- **Backlog** – Tasks and ideas that are planned but not yet started.
-- **In Progress** – Tasks actively being worked on.
+- **In Progress** – Items currently being worked on.
+- **Testing / Verification** – Completed work under review or testing.
+- **Done** – Finalised tasks ready for closure.
-- **Blocked** – Tasks that cannot move forward due to a dependency or issue.
+- **Unable to Replicate / Blocked** – Items that cannot progress due to missing information or dependencies.
-- **Done** – Tasks that have been completed.

-### How do tasks move through the board, and who is responsible for updating them?
+**How do tasks move through the board, and who is responsible for updating them?**

-Tasks (cards) move from left to right as work progresses.

-- Team members are usually responsible for updating the status of the tasks they are working on.
-- In collaborative teams, updates may happen during daily stand-ups or when work status changes.
+Tasks typically move left to right as work progresses.
+When a team member starts a task, they drag it into **In Progress**; once completed, it moves to **Testing/Verification**.
+After approval, it moves to **Done**.
+The task owner is responsible for updating its position and status.

-### What are the benefits of limiting work in progress (WIP)?
+**What are the benefits of limiting work in progress (WIP)?**

-- Reduces multitasking and context switching.
+- Prevents overloading team members
-- Improves focus on fewer tasks, leading to faster completion.
+- Improves focus and quality
-- Makes bottlenecks visible so they can be resolved quickly.
+- Makes bottlenecks visible early
-- Encourages finishing work before starting new tasks.
+- Helps complete tasks faster before starting new ones

 ---

 ## 📝 Reflection

-### How does Kanban help manage priorities and avoid overload?
+**How does Kanban help manage priorities and avoid overload?**

-Kanban provides visibility of all tasks in one place, making it easier to see priorities at a glance.
-WIP limits ensure team members don’t take on too much at once, which prevents burnout and keeps quality high.
+In the Focus Bear workflow, Kanban makes it easy to see which tasks are high priority (through tags and ordering in columns) and limits the number of items in **In Progress**.
+This prevents team members from juggling too many tasks at once and ensures important work gets completed sooner.

-### How can you improve your workflow using Kanban principles?
+**How can you improve your workflow using Kanban principles?**

-I can:

-- Regularly review and prioritize the **Backlog** so the most important work is ready for the next stage.
-- Use WIP limits to stay focused on completing current tasks before starting new ones.
-- Update task status in real-time to maintain an accurate view of progress for the team.
+I can improve my own workflow by:

+1. Regularly updating task statuses to reflect real-time progress
+2. Keeping only a small number of tasks in progress
+3. Reviewing **Blocked/Unable to Replicate** items more frequently to remove obstacles quickly

 ---

 ## 🛠️ Task

-### Observation of Focus Bear’s Kanban Board
+**Observation from Focus Bear’s Kanban board (GitHub Projects):**

-- Tasks are organized into clear columns: Backlog → In Progress → Review → Done.
-- Each card contains a clear title, description, and assignee.

-### Action Taken
+Tasks are grouped by month (e.g., **August Tasks**) and each card includes clear descriptions, labels, and references to GitHub issues.
+This makes it easy to track development progress and understand task context at a glance.

+**Action taken:**
-- Moved one task from **In Progress** to **Review** after completing the main work.
+I moved one assigned mobile app task from **In Progress** to **Testing/Verification** after completing implementation and initial checks.
-- Updated the task’s description with the latest details before moving it.

-### Improvement Suggestion for Task Tracking

-- Add labels or tags for **priority level** (High, Medium, Low) so it’s easier to see urgent work at a glance.

----
+**One improvement idea:**
+Add a **"Ready for Review"** column between **Testing** and **Done** to separate completed but unapproved work from fully finished tasks.